Approximate monthly take-home for a single filer with no dependents:

 Korea vs. U.S. vs. Japan — Tax Comparison

-Same salary, different countries, very different take-home:
+Same salary, different country, very different amount left over.

 South Korea ($50K equivalent) — Take-home: ~84%.
 Social insurance + income tax.